-Asilomar North continues to experience highly frequent collection of biota, mostly of shells and driftwood, with visitors seemingly unaware of the MPA or unconcerned about consequences.
+Anecdotal reports (not necessarily captured in survey data) of hand collection of biota, mostly of shells and driftwood, by visitors seemingly unaware of the MPA or unconcerned about consequences.
 There are frequent occurrences of dogs off-leash on the main beach, and in pocket beaches and tidepools.
 This seems to be more of an issue with locals who do not see an issue with their behavior and lack awareness of how off-leash dogs are harmful.
 Hook-and-line fishing from shore is frequently observed by staff, especially toward the northern end of the MPA closer to Point Pinos.
+Two cases of off-shore fishing were observed as well.